Middle School Curriculum

 Drama

-In Middle School Drama, students continue to develop the actor's instrument - body, voice and mind - through ongoing exploration of the physical, vocal, characterization and staging elements of drama.
+In Middle School Drama, students continue to develop the actor's instruments - body, voice and mind - through ongoing exploration of the physical, vocal, characterization and staging elements of drama.
+In all classes, MS Drama students participate in a variety of group and individual activities in process and performance.
+Integrated projects with other subjects create multiple opportunities for deep and experiential learning, as well as the chance for teachers to link learning objectives within the arts and core content subjects.

 Class 6 places a focus on creating characters using various forms of inspiration, including contemporary texts.
-Students apply imagination and analysis to the creation of original characters and a backstory, therefore, deepening the process of becoming a character.
+Students apply imagination and analysis to the creation of original characters and a backstory, therefore, deepening the actor’s individual process of becoming a character.

 Visual Arts